ElectricNightOwl/ArmSwinger/README.md

 ##### Swing Speed Linear Coefficient
 The distance travelled in the world is the sum of the change in position of both controllers, times this value.

-Allows you to speed up or slow down player movement.
+Allows you to speed up or slow down player movement relative to arm movement.
+May need to be increased (large open world) or decreased (interior spaces) depending on your scene.

 #### Controller in Use Settings
 #####Controller Coefficient When Trigger